Gordon Highway: History

-Following the protests after the murder of George Floyd during the Summer of 2020, Augusta Mayor Hardie Davis created the Task Force on Confederate Monuments, Street Names and Landmarks.

-The eleventh member task force - consisting of local historians, educators, descendants of Confederate figures, and community activists - was charged with examining the renaming, relocating, or removal of places in Augusta that honor Confederate military figures.
+Following the protests after the murder of George Floyd, Augusta mayor Hardie Davis created the Task Force on Confederate Monuments, Street Names and Landmarks.
+The eleven member task force - consisting of local historians, educators, descendants of Confederate figures, and community activists - was charged with examining the renaming, relocating, or removal of places in Augusta that honor Confederate military figures.

 The panel returned a final report to the Augusta Commission in October 2020 with a recommendation that the name of Gordon Highway be renamed.

-Since the final report has been submitted with the recommended relocation, no action has been taken on the issue.
+Since the final report has been submitted, no action has been taken on the issue.